ubernostrum/webcolors/docs/conventions.rst

 encourage this, all documentation for ``webcolors`` uses the ``u`` prefix for string literals.
-Use of the ``u`` prefix is required on Python 2 to mark a string literal as Unicode; on Python 3.3 and later, use is permitted but not necessary (as all un-prefixed string literals on Python 3 are Unicode strings).
+Use of the ``u`` prefix is required on Python 2 to mark a string literal as Unicode; on Python 3.3 and later, use of this prefix is permitted but not necessary (as all un-prefixed string literals on Python 3 are Unicode strings).

+Due to use of the ``u`` prefix, using ``webcolors`` on Python 3 will require at least Python 3.3.

 Hexadecimal color values